 What surprised you about this collaborative piece?

 Poet Ofelia Zepeda: The surprise was the image.
-As the creator of the poem I have certain images that helped me generate the poem, there are also sensibilities that I have to a certain landscape and also a cultural understanding of the landscape that directed me to write this piece.
-The image produced for this piece initially seemed in stark contrast to what I see when I see my words, however, the image of the water and the sun and changes in the environment as seen through the colors may somehow be appropriate.
+As the creator of the poem I have certain images that helped me generate the poem; there are also sensibilities that I have to a certain landscape and also a cultural understanding of the landscape that directed me to write this piece.
+The image produced for this piece initially seemed to be in stark contrast to what I see when I see my words, however, the image of the water and the sun and changes in the environment as seen through the colors may somehow be appropriate.

 Artist Kara Page: How well I liked both languages on the piece.
 It adds another layer of beauty, and I almost felt as though I would still understand the poem even if it hadn’t been in English because of the painting.